-David W. Carter High School (voice and piano): At David W. Carter High School, Fine Arts Chamber Players facilitates four teaching artists in voice and piano to supplement the existing music program.
-These teaching artists teach private lessons, coach small groups, and help prepare large ensembles for concerts and state competitions.
-During the 2015-2016 school year, teaching artists at Carter taught more than 600 hours of private and small ensemble lessons.
+Selected Dallas ISD High Schools: At David W. Carter High School and Wilmer-Hutchins High School, Fine Arts Chamber Players facilitates four teaching artists in voice and piano to supplement the existing music program.
+These teaching artists teach private lessons, coach small groups, and even help conduct and prepare large ensembles for concerts and state competitions, both during school hours and after school.

 To support our music residencies, click HERE.